openpnp/openpnp/Build-Log:-Cobalt.md

 Cobalt is the name of the first OpenPnP machine.
 It's a work in progress and this document will chronicle it's design and build.

+## April 21, 2013

+Another good day for OpenPnP.
+The Y gantry is complete and is moving under power.
+I've decided to use a hunk of 80/20 25-5050 for the Y gantry, which I don't have at the moment, so for the time being I am using a piece of 2550.
+Gotta order more 80/20.

+Today I built two new parts.
+They are the gantry adapter plates that couple the 80/20 gantry to the Y axis linear bearings.
+Easy parts.
+They are just 1/2" aluminum bar stock with 8 holes drilled and 4 holes countersunk.

+Goals for this coming week are to finish up the design of the X axis and start building the parts for it.
+There's less parts in the X axis, and they are less complex, so my hope is that by the start of next weekend I'll have the X axis mostly built and ready to start working on the X to head interface.
+Then things get interesting!

 ## April 20, 2013

 Lots of progress today.
 Got the frame built from 80/20 and squared up very nicely.
 Built four 100x50mm joining plates for 80/20 on the mill, which went really quick.
 Used a DTI to get the first Y rail parallel to the 80/20 within a mil and then used the DTI on the first rail to do the same to the second rail.
 Mounted the lead screw, bearings and Y stepper back up and the base is looking pretty nice.